rubencaro/populator/README.md

 ## `desired_children` function

 The `desired_children` function must return a list of children data, with all the state needed by the `child_spec` function for each of them.
+They must contain at least a `name` which will be used to identify the associated process, thus it must be a valid process name.
 For example:

 ```elixir
 # create desired_children function for 5 children